 I feel the same sense of relief you describe when reading about other people’s awkward moments and feel it is my duty to be similarly open and vulnerable in return, as in you tell me your embarrassing story, and I’ll tell you mine.
 This exchange makes me feel like a part of something, and much less alone.

 “My mom found my condoms” comes from a collection I’m currently working on that is inspired by The Donna Reed Show, which I use as a lens to explore constructions of femininity and family, gender dynamics, sexuality, and mother-daughter relationships.
-In this collection, as in the rest of my work, I have the explicit intention of bringing taboos to the forefront, especially those associated with sexism and women’s bodies.
+In this collection, as in the rest of my work, I have the explicit intention of bringing taboos to the forefront, not too dissimilar to how different fetish or kinks can be shared with pride on adult related websites like porn7 as an example, but for me, it’s especially those associated with sexism and women’s bodies.
 Most of us have mothers; most of us have sex.
 Most mothers I know don’t want their daughters having sex, don’t allow their daughters to be sexual beings in the way that boys are (to quote Chimamanda Ngozi Adichie).
 I think I turn to childhood and adolescent memories in my work, because that is often when sexual education (or lack thereof) and repression begin.
 I hope my writing will help break the silence still surrounding aspects of sex, embodiment, and shame.
 I hope my poetry will make readers feel less alone and inspire them to dig into their own memories, as I do, in the goal of understanding the origins of shame so that we may recognize them and move forward, freer.